Said Hamulić

-Said Hamulić (/bs/; born 12 November 2000) is a professional footballer who plays as a forward for Greek Super League club Volos, on loan from French side Toulouse.
+Said Hamulić (/bs/; born 12 November 2000) is a professional footballer who plays as a forward for Ekstraklasa club Wisła Płock.
 Born in the Netherlands, he plays for the Bosnia and Herzegovina national team.

 Hamulić started his professional career at Dainava, who sent him on loans to Botev Plovdiv, Sūduva and Stal Mielec, all in 2022.
-In 2023, he moved to Toulouse, who loaned him to Vitesse later that year, to Lokomotiv Moscow in 2024 and to Widzew Łódź later that year.
+In 2023, he moved to Toulouse, who loaned him to Vitesse later that year, to Lokomotiv Moscow in 2024, to Widzew Łódź later that year and to Volos in 2025.
+Hamulić signed with Wisła Płock in 2026.

 Hamulić made his senior international debut for Bosnia and Herzegovina in 2023.

 Club career

 Early career

 Hamulić started playing football at a local club Alphense Boys, before joining the youth academy of Go Ahead Eagles in 2019.
 A year later, he switched to Quick Boys' youth setup.
 In February 2021, he signed with Lithuanian team Dainava, with whom he made his professional debut and scored his first professional goal.
 Due to the club's relegation that season, Hamulic moved on loan to Botev Plovdiv, where he made a single appearance for the reserve team before returning to Dainava.
 In March 2022, he was sent on a four-month-long loan to Sūduva.

 In July, he was loaned to Polish side Stal Mielec for the rest of the season.